martin-martin/doc-test/docs/index.md

 # Calculation Docs

-This site contains the project documentation for the `calculator` project that is a toy module used in the Real Python tutorial [Document Your Python Project with MkDocs]().
+This DARING site contains the project documentation for the `calculator` project that is a toy module used in the Real Python tutorial [Document Your Python Project with MkDocs]().
 Its aim is to give you a framework to build your project documentation using Python, MkDocs, `mkdocstrings`, and `mkdocs-material`.

 ## Table Of Contents